Careers Service

 The following websites provide further advice on role play exercises:

-In this type of exercise, you will be given an in-tray containing emails, telephone messages, reports, letters, etc or an email inbox (e-tray) containing electronic versions of the above.
+In this type of exercise, you will be given an in-tray containing emails, telephone messages, reports and letters.
+You may have an email inbox containing electronic versions of the above.
 You may also be given information about the organisation to help you make decisions as to the actions you would take.

 You will need to prioritise the work, draft replies, delegate tasks and recommend actions.
 You will be assessed on how you handle lots of complicated information in a limited amount of time.
 You may need to justify why you have made certain decisions.

-For further information, see Wikijob: In-tray and E-tray exercises and TARGETjobs.
+For further information, see Wikijob: In-tray and TARGETjobs.

 Example exercises